-For many (if not most) of your customers, your website is the first impression they get of your business.
+Your website is the first impression that your customers get of your business.
 And according to research, customers are forming that opinion in just 50 milliseconds.
 So how can you make sure it’s a good impression?

 One of the most effective ways to refine your site experience is through feedback.
-There are tools all across the web designed to bring your users’ impressions and opinions to your desktop.
-And in this article, we’re going to be sharing the very best options out there with you.
+There are many tools designed to bring your users’ impressions and opinions to your attention.
+In this article, I share with you the very best options out there.